gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

     > Introduced in GitLab 11.3.
     ```

-- Whenever possible, version text should have a link to the issue, merge request, or epic
+- Whenever possible, version text should have a link to the issue, merge request, or epic that introduced the feature.
-  (in order or preference) that introduced the feature.
+  An issue is preferred over a merge request, and a merge request is preferred over an epic.
 For example:

     ```md
     > [Introduced](<link-to-issue>) in GitLab 11.3.